Associate Attorney Salary

 Common Career Paths for Associate Attorney

 Associate Attorneys who transition into a Law Firm Partner role may receive large pay increases as the latter position pays an average $204K per year.
-The most common next step for an Associate Attorney is to become an Attorney or a Corporate Counsel.
-The former position pays an additional $9K per year on average, and the latter position pays $46K more per year.
+Typical career progression for an Associate Attorney involves becoming an Attorney or a Corporate Counsel, roles that pay $9K more and $45K more on average.

 Associate Attorney Job Listings